RijulBhardwaj/Shell-R-DataWrangling/README.md

 Install required R packages:

-r
-Copy
-Edit
 install.packages(c("tidyverse", "caret", "xgboost", "sentimentr")) Run RMarkdown files in /scripts/

 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-vbnet
-Copy
-Edit

-Let me know if you'd like a shorter version, embedded visuals, or help setting up `.Rproj` structure or GitHub